-This programme can be studied either full-time over one year, or part-time over two years.* It offers a wide range of subjects that deal with various aspects of private law from a Comparative and European perspective, enabling you to tailor the LLM to meet your specific interests.
+This programme can be studied either full-time over one year, or part-time over two years.* It offers a wide range of subjects that deal with various aspects of private law from a comparative perspective, with the possibility of choosing additional courses so as to enable you to tailor the LLM to meet your specific interests.

-The 120 credits of taught courses should be made up from the following course options.
+80 out of the 120 credits of taught courses should be made up from the following courses.

 Please note that due to unforeseen circumstances or lack of demand for particular courses, we may not be able to run all courses as advertised come the start of the academic year.

 At Edinburgh Law School, we encourage an interactive approach to teaching so that you not only learn from academic teaching staff but also discuss your ideas with your fellow students.

 *Due to current UKBA regulations, the part-time programme is only available to UK or EU students.